 80’s Fashion Rocks!

 I sooo loved the 80’s!
-It was a carefree time where we ran wild and free following our hearts and chasing our dreams.
-In between the parties, concerts and club hopping I pursued my dream of singing.
-I’d worked my way through some girl groups and a couple local bands, before cutting demos with a group of talented music producers at Don Davis’ legendary Groovesville & United Sound recording studios in Detroit, MI.
+It was a crazy and exciting time when I ran wild and free following my heart and chasing my dreams.
+In between the parties, concerts and club hopping, I pursued my dream of singing.
+I’d worked my way through a few girl groups and a couple local bands, before cutting demos with a group of talented P-Funk producers at Don Davis’ legendary Groovesville & United Sound recording studios in Detroit, MI.